Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 ### Interactions With Domain Experts

-Most importantly,
 Formulation of a ubiquitous language requires interaction with its natural holders, the domain experts.
 Only interactions with actual domain experts can uncover inaccuracies, wrong assumptions, or an overall flawed understanding of the business domain.

+Most importantly,
-domain experts must be comfortable using the ubiquitous language when reasoning about the business domain.
+Domain experts must be comfortable using the ubiquitous language when reasoning about the business domain.
 This language will represent both the business domain and the domain experts’ mental models.

 ### Language of The Business